-Clear the area of bystanders.
-Keep children away from the machinery.
+Clear the area of other persons, pets etc. Keep children away from the machinery.
 Walk around the machine to be sure that no one is under, on, or close to it.

 Changes may have been made to the combine controls or the display since this document was published.
-Refer to the combine operator's manual for the most up-to-date information.
+For instructions, refer to the combine operator's manual for updated information.